carp-lang/Carp/README.md

 * Ownership tracking enables a functional programming style while still using mutation of cache-friendly data structures under the hood
 * No hidden performance penalties – allocation and copying are explicit
 * Straightforward integration with existing C code
-* Lisp macros, compile time scripting, and REPL
+* Lisp macros, compile time scripting and a helpful REPL

 ## Learn more
 * [The Compiler Manual](docs/Manual.md) - how to install and use the compiler